nishantpainter/articles/programming-paradigms/structured-programming.md

 Some of the initially developed languages adhering to structure programming includes ALGOL, Pascal, PL/I, Ada, FORTRAN.
 Almost all of the high level programming languages support structured programming including C, JAVA, C++, Python etc.

 ### Advantages and Disadvantages

+Structure programming improves readability and maintainability of programs.
+It provides modularity and re-usability by making use of functions and subroutines.
+Improves design and productivity during the development phase.